Returning to the allied health professions

-Health Education England (HEE) can also help you cover the cost of certain expenses and courses, put you in touch with employers offering help as well as giving you help and support along the way.
+NHS England can also help you cover the cost of certain expenses and courses, put you in touch with employers offering help as well as giving you help and support along the way.

 You can find more information about registering and returning to your individual profession through your professional body.